 Sports Direct International

-- Representing NHS bodies in Scotland and Northern Ireland in competition damages actions brought against Servier, the manufacturer of the perindopril drug.
+- Representing NHS bodies in Scotland and Northern Ireland in an action for competition law damages brought against Servier, the manufacturer of the Perindopril cardiovascular drug.

 Scott + Scott

 Since the launch of its London office in 2015, Scott + Scott has established itself as a preferred adviser to multinational companies on follow-on damages litigation in the UK and across continental Europe.
 Building upon the firm’s traditional strength in the class action space, the group is adept at advising on competition law breaches under the Consumer Rights Act 2015; the team’s work in this space has gained momentum, particularly in the financial services sector.
 Practice head Belinda Hollway is a key contact for multijurisdictional litigation strategy issues.

 Winston & Strawn LLP assists clients with cartel-related issues and also provides regulatory advice.
 It is also adept at handling potential claims arising from competition law violations.
 The team has particular expertise in sectors such as insurance, pharmaceuticals, energy and telecoms.
 The ‘technically excellent’ Peter Crowther, who heads up the department, splits his time between London and Brussels.

 ‘Peter Crowther is technically excellent and gives a great client service.‘

 Apollo Syndicate Management